Vidarls/LegoEv3Fsharp/README.md

 Started as a port of Brian Peeks C# implementation (https://github.com/BrianPeek/legoev3).
 But implementation has diverged quite a bit.
 Still heavily inspired by Brians work.

+## Goal

+My goal is to make a library that makes it as easy and non-technical as possible to create useful and fun robots with the Lego Mindstorms EV3 kit using a proper programming language.
+I hope that it can be used to get kids into enjoying programming, by making it easy to *make stuff happen*

+I want to avoid leaking unnecesary technical details of the underlaying protocols, keeping the programming model focused on what you want to do.
+I hope to achieve this by leveraging the rich F# type system to represent concepts that are easy to understand, and easy to get right.

 ## Usage

 No nuget package is release yet.
 Needs a bit more features before it will be published.